Matthew-Mensah/rn-assignment5-11148680/README.md

-# rn-assignment5-11225319
+# rn-assignment5-11148680

-This project aims at making shares available to investors to purchase
+This project purpose at making shares available to investors to purchase

 ## Features